EinfachEli08/Raylang/tests/004_functions/readme.md

 # Test case: Functions calling functions

-In this test, it is checked whether a return value can be processed correctly in an Entry function.
+In this test, it is checked whether a function can call another functions to execute its content before the next line
-Build instructions
+## Build instructions

-    Run make to build the test program.
+1. Run `make` to build the test program.
-    The generated binary main can then be executed.
+2. The generated binary `main` can then be executed.

-Files
+## Files

-    main.asm: Assembly source code for the test.
+- `main.asm`: Assembly source code for the test.
-    makefile: Build script for creating the test.
+- `makefile`: Build script for creating the test.

-Requirements
+## Requirements

-    make (for building the test)
+- `make` (for building the test)
-    fasm (Flat Assembler)
+- `fasm` (Flat Assembler)
-    gcc (GNU Compiler Collection, for linking and temporary standard library)
+- `gcc` (GNU Compiler Collection, for linking and temporary standard library)